DoodleNan/personal-web/README.md

 - [ ] Use one file for footer for easy maintainance
 - [ ] Bring the footer to the bottom of each page
 - [ ] Align the dates in resume.html to the top
+- [ ] Multiple prolbems when viewing on cell phone's browser